-For those of you who aren’t aware of what the 26th of January signifies for the Aborigines, it was a day back in 1788, that the slaughter and desolation of their people began.
+For those of you who aren’t aware of what the 26th of January signifies for Aboriginal people, it was a day back in 1788, that the slaughter and desolation of their people began.

-It’s a day that signifies the arrival of the first fleet.
-A day that the British flag was raised in New South Wales and the Aboriginal people were treated like animals, slaves and swatted away like flies.
+It’s a day that signifies the arrival of the first fleet; a day that the British flag was raised in New South Wales and Aboriginal people were treated like animals, slaves and swatted away like flies.
 It marks the beginning of destruction, the brutal act of genocide and the end of all that they once called home.

-So, on this day when over 97% of the population are deep in celebration, the people who held this land before us, are mourning the loss of their freedom.
+So, on this day when over 97% of the population is deep in celebration, the people who held this land before us, are mourning the loss of their freedom.

 What I was also completely unaware of, was that Australia is the only country in the world that uses the landing of Europeans as their national day.
-For every other country, their national day is the day in which they settled independence.
-That’s enough in itself right?
+For every other country, their national day is the day on which they settled independence.
+That’s enough in itself, right?

 I don’t know a single person who thinks about what Australia Day actually signifies on the 26th of January.
 It has virtually no symbolic meaning to white Australians.
-The only thing that crosses our minds on this day is merely the fact that it’s a day off work, an excuse to get drunk, to listen to the hottest 100 and to dress up in tacky clothes covered in the Australian flag… Which is the entire problem.
+The only thing that crosses our minds on this day is merely the fact that it’s a day off work, an excuse to get drunk and to dress up in tacky clothes covered in the Australian flag… Which is the entire problem.

 The controversy really does baffle me.
-The fact that people can be so against something that will never truly affect them, but will affect the people who originated this land in a way of sheer anguish – is far beyond my belief.
-These people were here long before us.
-Their ancestors were murdered, their futures torn apart, and still, we somehow have little to no respect.
+The fact that people can be so against something that will never truly affect them, but that will affect the people who originated this land in a way of sheer anguish ⏤ is far beyond my belief.
+These people were here long before us; their ancestors were murdered, their futures torn apart, and still, we somehow have little to no respect.

 It’s important to remember that yes, we are all Australian.
 But they are Australia’s history.

-Our non-indigenous population will never be negatively affected by a simple change of date – It’s a selfish thought to say the least.
+Our non-Indigenous population will never be negatively affected by a simple change of date.
 It’s merely nothing more than an inconvenience.

 Isn’t that all that matters?